Author Archives: Lewitwer

 What the Heck is KonMari?

 Last year, I read Marie Kondo’s book “The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing”.
 I parted with three items, thanked my socks a few times, and moved on.
 Fast forward to this year, when Netflix aired her new show, and BOOM.
-I don’t know if it was just the timing, a fairy dusting of inspiration, or the fact that my Mister is now working from home (in a very, very messy corner), but I went ALL IN.
+I don’t know if it was just the timing, a fairy dusting of inspiration, or the fact that my mister is now working from home (in a very, very messy corner), but I went ALL IN.
 All.
 IN.

 In a nutshell, the KonMari Method includes: